 Myth 6: Grammar is necessary to score good marks in exam?

-Fact: In English language & comprehension, there are total 50 questions and out of these only 5-10 questions are dedicated to spotting errors & 5 questions are from Correction of Sentences While resting 35 questions belongs to Vocubulary, Reading comprehension and fundamental English usage.
+Fact: In English language & comprehension, there are total 50 questions and out of these only 5-10 questions are dedicated to spotting errors & 5 questions are from Correction of Sentences while rest 35 questions belongs to vocabulary, reading comprehension and fundamental English usage.

 Myth 7: Knowledge of typically higher Mathematics is needed?

-Fact: Few of the candidates think that CGL asks for Graduation for eligibility.
+Fact: Few of the candidates think that CGL asks graduation for eligibility.
 Hence, higher mathematics would be required for tackling Quantitative section.
-But the fact is that It's clearly mentioned by SSC that "Questions in Maths will be of 10th standard level and Questions in English will be of 10+2 level".
+But the fact is that It's clearly mentioned by SSC that "Questions in Maths will be of 10th standard and Questions in English will be of 10+2 level".
 However, you may find slightly difficult Maths questions in Tier-2 Exam.

 Myth 8: Marks above 50% in Tier-I is enough to qualify?

-Fact: Till 2015, the cut off marks has never crossed the statistics of 103 for General, 90 for OBC and 80 for SC/ST. But, it is obvious if you are successful in scoring higher marks, then job guarantee can be assured.
+Fact: Till 2015, the cut off marks has never crossed the statistics of 103 for General, 90 for OBC and 80 for SC/ST out of 200 marks.
+But, it is obvious if you are successful in scoring higher marks, then job guarantee can be assured.

 Be positive.
 Good Luck!!